facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 existing `AVG_NIDF_10BUCKET_LBS`.
 Then you can train a model with `--control-num-buckets 8`.

-You can train a CT model conditioned on multiple controls:
+You can train a CT model conditioned on _multiple_ controls:

     python projects/controllable_dialogue/train_controllable_seq2seq.py \
     -mf /path/to/your/modelfile \
     --control-vars avg_nidf,question

-To take an existing non-CT model (e.g. the baseline) and the finetune it as a CT model do this:
+To take an existing non-CT model (e.g. the ConvAI2-finetuned baseline) and then finetune it as a CT model (here specificity-controlled), do this:

     python projects/controllable_dialogue/train_controllable_seq2seq.py \
     -mf /path/to/your/modelfile \